ibm-verify/verify-webauthn-passkey-sample-android/README.md

-# IBM Security Verify Sample App for Passkey on Android
+# IBM Verify Sample App for Passkey on Android

-An implementation of Android Passkeys with IBM Security Verify as the relying party FIDO service.
+An implementation of Android Passkeys with IBM Verify as the relying party FIDO service.

 ## Getting started